igcbioinformatics/ADER/material/Practical.md

 **TASK**: In Galaxy, use DESeq2 to perform a pairwise comparison with the count results you obtained for the Trapnell dataset.
 Name the factor "Condition" and two factor variables "C1" and "C2", with 3 replicates each.

 **QUESTION:** How many genes were detected to be differentially expressed (P-adj < 0.05)?
 Hint: you can use the filter tool in Galaxy.
-TODO Check numbers.
 <details><summary>Click Here to see the answer</summary>
 There are 267 genes with adjusted p-value less than 0.05.
 </details>